 - Staff had the skills, knowledge and experience to deliver effective care and treatment. - The practice had an induction programme for all newly appointed staff.
-It covered such topics as safeguarding, equality and diversity, information governance, basic life support, infection control, health and safety and fire safety. - The practice could demonstrate how they ensured role-specific training and updating for relevant staff for example, for those reviewing patients with long-term conditions.
-Staff taking blood samples, administering vaccinations and taking samples for the cervical screening programme had received specific training which had included an assessment of competence.
-Staff who administered vaccinations could demonstrate how they stayed up to date with changes to the immunisation programmes, for example by access to on line resources, attendance to educational sessions, conferences and discussions at nurse meetings which took place monthly. - The lead practice nurse was also the long term conditions lead nurse within the locality.
-This nurse was a member of a local workforce development group and arranged educational updates for peers. - The practice nurses held multidisciplinary clinics for patients with asthma, chronic obstructive pulmonary disease (COPD) and diabetes two times a week.
-Nurse Practitioners held minor illness clinics on a daily basis. - The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
-Staff had access to appropriate training to meet their learning needs and to cover the scope of their work.
-This included ongoing support during sessions, one-to-one meetings, appraisals, coaching and mentoring, clinical supervision and
+It covered such topics as safeguarding, confidentiality, information governance, basic life support, infection control, health and safety and fire safety. - The practice could demonstrate how they ensured role-specific training and updating for relevant staff for example, for those reviewing patients with long-term conditions.
+Staff administering vaccinations and taking samples for the cervical screening programme had received specific training which had included an assessment of competence.
+Staff who administered vaccinations could demonstrate how they stayed up to date with changes to the immunisation programmes, for example by access to on line resources, attendance to educational sessions, conferences and discussions at nurse meetings which took place weekly.
+The lead nurse also attended a practice nurse forum within the locality. - Staff had received training that included: safeguarding, infection control, chaperoning, basic life support, information governance and confidentiality.
+Staff had access to and made use of e-learning, monthly educational meetings and Clinical Commissioning Group (CCG) led training days.
+The nursing team told us that the GP Partners encouraged and supported their professional development.
+For example, the GP Partners had recently agreed to fund a master's degree in contemporary nursing for one of the nurses which would enable them to become qualified as an advanced nurse practitioner. - The practice did not have a system in place to monitor the learning needs of non-clinical staff.
+Practice staff meetings did not take place on a regular basis however the practice did have plans to arrange regular staff meetings for the non-clinical team.
+Appraisals had not been linked to personal development plans and not all of the non-clinical team had received an appraisal within the last 12 months.
+Staff had access to a wide range of training courses to meet their learning needs including e-learning however, at the time of our inspection, there was no log in place to monitor staff training.
+Following our inspection, we received evidence from the provider to confirm that all outstanding